astropy/astropy/docs/development/astropy-package-template.rst

         python setup.py build sdist --format=gztar

-   If it does, then first make sure the `pep517 <https://pypi.org/project/pep517/>`_ package is installed and up-to-date::
+   If it does, then first make sure the `build <https://pypi.org/project/build/>`_ package is installed and up-to-date::

-        pip install pep517 --upgrade
+        pip install build --upgrade

    then create the source distribution with::

-        python -m pep517.build --source .
+        python -m build --sdist .

    All following instructions will assume you have ``pyproject.toml``.
    If you do not use ``pyproject.toml`` yet, please see